 My friend Tara brought this to a BBQ and everyone kept going back for more.
 I always pay attention to what’s a hit at get togethers and this was definitely one.

-I’ve tried a ton of versions of this and this is by far my favorite and now I take it to every potluck or BBQ I can!
+I’ve tried a ton of versions of broccoli salads and this is by far my favorite and the best broccoli salad.
+Now I take it to every potluck or BBQ I can!

-If you love this Broccoli Salad, you’ll love these recipes:
+If you love this easy Broccoli Salad, you’ll love these recipes:

 - 8 cups of fresh broccoli cut into bite sized pieces